moltenstephen61-collab/South-African-ID-Verification-Portal/README.md

 # South African ID Verification Portal

-A lightweight Java Web Application built to validate 13-digit South African National Identity Numbers and extract core demographic data.
+This is a straightforward Java web application I built to validate 13-digit South African ID numbers and pull out the demographic data hidden inside them.

-The application utilizes the **Luhn Algorithm** (Modulus 10 check digit framework) on the backend to verify whether a submitted ID is structurally authentic.
-Once confirmed valid, it programmatically parses the identity string to extract and display key metadata.

-### 🚀 Key Features
-* **Automated Validation:** Uses Luhn algorithm checks to filter out typos or fake identification strings instantly.
-* **Data Extraction:** Decodes the ID layout to securely pull **Date of Birth**, **Gender**, and **Citizenship Status** (Citizen vs. Permanent Resident).
-* **Clean Portal Design:** A centralized user interface styled with pure, cross-browser compatible CSS.
+On the backend, a Java Servlet runs the submitted ID through the Luhn Algorithm (Modulus 10) to make sure it's structurally authentic.
+If the ID passes the check, the app breaks down the string to extract and display the user's Date of Birth, Gender, and Citizenship status (Citizen vs. Permanent Resident).
+If the ID is fake or mistyped, it routes the user to a clean error page instead.

-### 🛠️ Tech Stack
+### Tech Used
-* **Java Enterprise:** Servlets & Dynamic JSPs
+* Java Servlets & JSP
-* **Frontend:** HTML5 & Vanilla CSS
+* HTML5 & Vanilla CSS
-* **Environment:** Developed using NetBeans 8.2 and GlassFish 4.1.1.
+* Built using NetBeans 8.2 and GlassFish 4.1.1

-### 💻 How to Run
+### How to run it
-1. Clone this repository or open the project files in **NetBeans 8.2**.
+1. Open the project in NetBeans 8.2.
-2. Ensure **GlassFish Server 4.1.1** is configured in your NetBeans Services tab.
-3. Right-click the project name and select **Clean and Build**.
-4. Right-click the project and select **Run**.
+2. Make sure your GlassFish server is up and running.
+3. Clean, build, and run the project.
-5. Access the application in your browser at `http://localhost:8080/YourProjectName/`.
+4. Open the landing page in your browser.